plone/plone.restapi/docs/source/endpoints/recycle-bin.md

 :language: http
 ```

-### Restore to specific target location
+### Restore to a specific location

-You can specify a target path to restore the item to a different location than its original:
+Pass a `target_path` in the request body to restore the item to a different folder:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests